matt-m-stein/automatic-todo-list/README.md

-# automatic-todo-list
+# todo-today
- A basic todo list that allows you to carry tasks over from today into the left over list.
+ This todo list app allows you to add tasks for the day and carry them over to the next day.